setday/chess-engine-online/README.md

 1. Clone this repository
 2. Add your models (`.pth` files of PyTorch models) to the `models` folder
 3. Install all requirements with `pip install -r requirements.txt` in utils folder
-4. Run the script `python convertTrch2Onnx.py` to convert the models to `.onnx` format (which is essential for running model in the web)
+4. Run the script `python convertTrch2Onnx.py` to convert the models to `.onnx` format

 ## Running the project: